Communicating Work Schedule and Locations

 Create or update your email signature to include your schedule's hours and locations.
 For example, you may alternate buildings based on the days of the week, or perhaps you are working remotely at times.
 You can also help others contact you by providing a good phone number at which to reach you.

-Note: Be sure to follow the SLE Style Guide when formatting your signature, and consider including your pronouns.
+Note: Be sure to follow the RHS Email Signatures guide when formatting your signature, and consider including your pronouns.

-Signature for sample person, Amari Spartan, creating using the guidelines in the SLE Style Guide
+Signature for sample person, Amari Spartan, creating using the guidelines in the RHS Email Signatures guide.

 Check out this source of information and instructions for creating signatures.